Magistrates’ Court Representation

 A few offences can only be dealt with in the Crown Court, for example murder, manslaughter, causing death by dangerous or careless driving, robbery and very serious assaults.
 These are known as “indictable only” cases.

-In some cases, you can choose where you wish to be tried and we will advise you about this.
+In some “either way” cases, you can choose whether to have your case dealt with in the Magistrates’ or Crown Court and we will advise you about this.

 Legal Aid for Magistrates’ Courts

 For you to get free legal representation in a magistrates’ court you must make an application to the court.
 This application includes two tests:

 The court takes into account a number of factors, such as the risk of prison or loss of job if convicted, or if the case involves a complicated point of law.
 In some cases, it is automatically granted.
 Unfortunately, legal aid is rarely granted for motoring cases, although there are exceptions and so you should always seek legal advice.

 The Financial Means Test